linkerd/website/linkerd.io/content/blog/linkerd-service-account-tokens.md

   - identity
   - service-accounts
 author: tarun
-description: 'Linkerd uses Kubernetes Service Account Tokens to verify the proxy before issuing a certificate, and also for other functions.
+description: 'Linkerd uses Kubernetes service account tokens to verify the proxy before issuing a certificate, and also for other functions.
   Lets understand all this in this post, along with the latest developments. '
 keywords: [identity service-accounts]
 ---

-Linkerd uses mTLS to secure communication between services.
+Linkerd uses mutual TLS (mTLS) to secure communication between services.
 You can read all about it in the [mTLS guide](https://buoyant.io/mtls-guide/).
-All of the mTLS magic is possible because the control-plane (specifically the `identity` component) issues a Leaf certificate that the proxy uses to authenticate itself with other services.
+All of the mTLS magic is possible because the control plane (specifically the `identity` component) issues a Leaf certificate that the proxy uses to authenticate itself with other services.
 This feels all nice and fine, right?
-But how does the identity component ensure it is issuing a certificate or a proxy in the cluster and not some intruder trying to communicate with other services in the cluster?
-How does the control-plane ensure identities of the proxies itself?
+But how does the identity component ensure it is issuing a certificate to a proxy in the cluster and not some intruder trying to communicate with other services in the cluster?
+How does the control plane ensure identities of the proxies itself?
 We'll answer those questions in this blog post.
 Let's dive in!

 ## Kubernetes Service Accounts